bradchristie/taminations-flutter/assets/c2/peel_to_a_diamond.md

-# Peel to a Diamond
+# Peel / Trail to a Diamond

+## Peel to a Diamond

-Starting Formations: Box Circulate, Tandem Couples, or Tandem Dancers in a Z (e.g., after Ends Fold from a wave, or after Step and Slide from a two-faced line)
+Starting Formations: Box Circulate, Tandem Couples, or Tandem Dancers in a Z (e.g., after Ends Fold from a Wave, or after Step and Slide from a Two-Faced Line)

 Lead dancers do their part of a [Peel Off](../plus/peel_off.md).
 Trailing dancers step